Contact Us

 This program reserves the right to request proof of English proficiency from applicants whose native language is not English, who have not earned a tertiary degree in English, or who have not worked in a predominantly English language office for at least two years.
 Duolingo (Score: 120) is the preferred method for demonstrating proficiency.
 Results should be sent via Duolingo by accessing the website's search filter, filtering institution type to “Other,” and sending the score to “Penn GSE International College Advising Certificate Program.”
 Please contact us if you have a financial need and require a testing-fee waiver.

 The International College Advising Certificate Program is designed for mid-level college advisors who work with students that seek higher education destinations outside their home country.
-The expertise and focus lie with universities in the U.S, Canada, Australia and the UK.
+Our facilitators' expertise and experience is global.
+Previous cohorts have had a keen interest in the U.S., U.K., Canada, and Australia, with additional curiosity about higher education practices in other parts of the world.

 From the program curriculum, you can expect to: